HIST 115 English History 1603 to Present • 5 Cr.

 After completing this class, students should be able to:

-- Explain the decline of Britain as a world power and the process of de-industrialization.
+- Evaluate the causes and significance of the rise and decline of Britain as a world power.